Bethnal Green railway station: Signal boxes

-The area was re-signalled after the war and Bethnal Green West (closed 13 April 1947) and Bethnal Green East (closed 5 February 1949) signal boxes were closed and replaced by a flat roofed brick build structure located in the V between the junction that operated from 6 February 1949 to 25 March 1989 when a further re-signalling scheme saw its control transferred to Liverpool Street signalling centre.
+The area was resignalled after the war; the West and East signal boxes were closed on 13 April 1947 and 5 February 1949 respectively.
+They were replaced by a flat-roofed brick-build structure, located in the V between the junction that operated from 6 February 1949 to 25 March 1989, when a further resignalling scheme saw its control transferred to Liverpool Street signalling centre.